MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 The project set up involved the following steps done in multiple runs in an iterative sequential manner:

-- Preparation of the notebook files - AutoML's automl.ipynb and Hyperdrive's hyperparameter_tuning.ipynb on the local machine.
+- Preparation of the notebook files - AutoML's <a href="https://github.com/MaheshKhatri1960/Microsoft_Udacity_Scholarship_Capstone_Project/blob/main/automl.ipynb
+">automl.ipynb</a> and Hyperdrive's <a href="https://github.com/MaheshKhatri1960/Microsoft_Udacity_Scholarship_Capstone_Project/blob/main/hyperparameter_tuning.ipynb
+">hyperparameter_tuning.ipynb</a> on the local machine.
-- Preparation of the python programs - train.py & score.py on the local machine.
+- Preparation of the python programs - <a href="https://github.com/MaheshKhatri1960/Microsoft_Udacity_Scholarship_Capstone_Project/blob/main/train.py">train.py</a> & <a href="https://github.com/MaheshKhatri1960/Microsoft_Udacity_Scholarship_Capstone_Project/blob/main/train.py">score.py</a> on the local machine.
 - Uploading the above notebook & python files and dataset source to a Github account.
 - Starting the Cloud based Azure ML environment's Machine Learning Studio via the Udacity Labs.
 - Downloading the Github files (notebooks, python & data source link) in the virtual machine on Azure ML.